fbpx

 WORKING CONDITIONS

-Work is performed in an office and in the field in various conditions, including inclement weather, life threatening and adverse situations while protecting and ensuring the safety of the public and national security.
-There is a possibility of being placed in life-threatening and adverse situations while protecting and the safety of the public and national security.
-Work hours are 12-hour shifts, days or nights, including weekends and holidays.
+Work is performed in an office and in the field in various conditions, including inclement weather.
+There is a possibility of being placed in life-threatening and adverse situations while protecting the safety of the public and national security.
+May be stationed in remote locations.
+Work hours are 12-hour shifts, days, nights, weekends and holidays.

 PHYSICAL REQUIREMENTS